 Pay I.T.
-FWD is our in-person learning module, which can be delivered at libraries and community centres for groups looking to get to grips with the internet and technology at beginner level.
+FWD is our in-person learning module, which is delivered at libraries and community centres for groups looking to get to grips with the internet and technology at beginner level.

 Workshop 1: Introduction.
 Looking at different devices – from desktop and laptop computers to mobile devices such as tablets and smartphones and how to choose the best one for your individual needs.

 Workshop 2: Operating Systems.
 What makes the device work!
 From Apple Mac and Microsoft Windows to iOS, Android, and Linux.
 Also: keeping the system up-to-date and installing/removing apps.